doguabaris/draft-abaris-aicdh/draft-abaris-aicdh.md

 It is important to distinguish this mechanism from more comprehensive content provenance and authenticity frameworks like the Coalition for Content Provenance and Authenticity (C2PA) specification [C2PA-Spec].
 C2PA provides richer, cryptographically signed assertions about content provenance, potentially covering detailed creation/modification history and applying to specific regions within an asset ("Regions of Interest").
 C2PA information can be linked via methods including the HTTP `Link` header [RFC8288] pointing to an associated manifest.

 `AI-Disclosure` can be seen as complementary to such systems within a layered disclosure strategy.
 While C2PA offers strong, verifiable, and granular provenance, `AI-Disclosure` provides a simpler, advisory signal directly in the HTTP interaction for basic AI involvement awareness.
 Systems requiring high assurance or sub-resource granularity should utilize frameworks like C2PA.

+# Terminology

+## Acronyms and Abbreviations

+AI: Artificial Intelligence

+HTTP: Hypertext Transfer Protocol

+C2PA: Content Provenance and Authenticity, refers to the specification developed by the Coalition for Content Provenance and Authenticity

 # Conventions and Definitions